7 Steps To Improve Customer Experience

 1) Getting the culture right

 A company’s culture refers to its values, perspectives, and goals.
 Every member of an organization contributes to the culture, but leaders within the company usually set the standard.
 When trying to put the customer first, remember that the customer is the person that allows the business to exist in the first place.

 When employees notice customers are the ones keeping the business going, they’re more likely to treat them with respect.

-Southwest has been in operation for 43 years and has managed to perfectly communicate its vision and mission to its employees and create a unified team.
+Southwest has been operating for 43 years and perfectly communicates its vision and mission to its employees, creating a unified team.